lloyd/JSONSelect/JSONSelect.md

 ## Levels<a name="levels"></a>

 The specification of JSONSelect is broken into three levels.
-Higher levels include more powerful language constructs, and are likewise more complicated to implement and use.
+Higher levels include more powerful constructs, and are likewise more complicated to implement and use.

 **JSONSelect Level 1** is a small subset of CSS3.
-Every feature in JSONSelect is derived from a CSS construct that directly maps to JSON..
-A level 1 implementation is not particularly complicated provides and basic querying features.
+Every feature is derived from a CSS construct that directly maps to JSON.
+A level 1 implementation is not particularly complicated while providing basic querying features.

 **JSONSelect Level 2** builds upon Level 1 adapting more complex CSS constructs which allow expressions to include constraints such as